derinj7/dbt_cosmos_diff_folder/README.md

 # dbt_cosmos_diff_folder

-This repository shows the sample setup to configure the DBT cosmos with Astro project in one folder and DBT in another folder.
+This repository shows the sample setup for configuring the DBT cosmos, with the Astro project in one folder and DBT in another folder.

+The Astro project must still be initialised from the 'separate_demo/' folder.